Brief History

-Leveraging AI in Modern Medicine
+Leveraging AI in Modern Medical Field

-But the field of AI was always than just the pursuit of human-like intelligence.
+But the field of AI was always more than just the pursuit of human-like intelligence.
 Research in the 1960s and 1970s produced the basis for MYCIN, a system that leveraged artificial intelligence for use in modern medicine.
-But MYCIN and other systems such as INTERNIST-1 and CASNET did not achieve routine use by practitioners.
-In the 1980s and 1990s came the microcomputers and advanced levels of network connectivity.
-The absence of perfect data warranted the use of AI systems in healthcare.
-Several medical and technological advancements occurring over the last half-century have enabled the growth of healthcare-related applications that leverage AI.
-They are:
+But MYCIN and other system, such as INTERNIST-1 and CASNET did not achieve routine use by practitioners.

-• Growth of genomic sequencing database
+- Growth of genomic sequencing database

-• Widespread implementation of Electronic Medical Record (EMR) Systems / Electronic Health Record Systems
+- Widespread implementation of Electronic Medical Record (EMR) Systems / Electronic Health Record Systems

-• Vast leaps in Deep Learning (DL) techniques and data logs of rare diseases
+- Vast leaps in Deep Learning (DL) techniques and data logs of rare diseases

-• Enhanced precision in micro-mechanics, paving the way for robot-assisted surgery
+- Enhanced precision in micro-mechanics, paving the way for robot-assisted surgery

 Latest AI Applications in Healthcare